BioX-NKU/Fountain/README.md

 * **count matrix file**:
 	* Rows correspond to peaks and columns to cells.

-* **Batch label and cell type label**:
+* **batch label and cell type label**:
-	* The batch label and cell type label are included in anndata.obs.
+	* The batch label and cell type labels are included in anndata.obs.
+Cell type labels are used for indicator evaluation, rather than being necessary for training

 ### 1. Data preprocessing